 Insecticides from Home Depot were not working!

-I had been using the pet-friendly insecticide, D-Fense SC from Amazon for three years with great success for all types of bugs, however, it was not working on the black flies in our home.
-It felt like these flies were taking command and I wasn’t enjoying sharing our home with them!
+I had been using the pet-friendly insecticide D-Fense SC for three years with great success for all types of bugs; however, it was not working on the black flies in our home.
+It felt like these flies were taking command, and I wasn’t enjoying sharing our home with them!

 I deducted in my mind we must need stronger insecticides to get rid of the flies, so in desperation, I resorted to carefully and conservatively using insecticide sprays I did not consider environmentally kosher.
 I just wanted to promptly get rid of the very big family of very bothersome black flies.

 I tried four different insecticides, but they all failed to alleviate the problem, so I needed to figure out a solution to put an end to this home invasion.

 I have to admit after having the thought, “Don’t Call an Exterminator”, I did some research to educate myself about the pros and cons of hiring bug exterminators.
 In my opinion, there were no pros.
 Below, I listed my top three CONS related to hiring bug exterminators:

 - You have to leave your home for 24 hours

 - The extension agency stated that quite often, exterminators spray a home, but the problem is only temporarily solved or may not work at all.
 That wouldn’t make paying customers happy to pay for an exterminator, along with the added inconvenience of leaving their home for 24 hours without lasting results.